SAP-samples/integrated-business-planning-excel-addin-vba-samples/README.md

-# VBA Samples for SAP IBP, Add-in for Microsoft Excel
+# VBA Samples for SAP Integrated Business Planning (IBP), Add-in for Microsoft Excel

 Collection of planning views enhanced with Visual Basic for Applications (VBA) coding.
-These samples should kick-start the creation of customized planning view templates to be used for SAP Integrated Business Planning (IBP).
+These samples should kick-start the creation of customized planning view templates to be used for SAP IBP.

 ## Description